TeamFAPS/CEX2DEX/README.md

 # Credits

+PrincessOfSleeping for AES CTR exploit, implementation and all the code.

-Yifan Lu for AES CTR exploit on vita.
+Yifan Lu for AES CTR exploit hint on PS Vita.

-CelesteBlue for the ConsoleId wiki.
+CelesteBlue for PSP/PS3/PS Vita IDStorage RE and ConsoleId wiki.

+Kamikaze (CelesteBlue's PS Vita RIP 2020-2020) for giving its life to pseudo-science.

+Francesco for testing and keeping the project secret (I guess he did).

 Everybody who contributed on vitasdk.

+SKGleba for his gallantry.